loop

 Restrictions

-loop blocks cannot include import, def, show, read, write, or nested loop statements.
+loop blocks cannot include import, def, read, write, or nested loop statements.
+Stand-alone show statements are also forbidden.
 Table declarations are allowed only when they re-apply a filter to the same table across iterations.

 a = 10